-

 PLS-MSD-MATERIALS SCIENCE DIVISION

 Dr. Hunter Sellars’ primary research focus is utilizing porous and functional materials for adsorption applications.
-They are currently involved in several research projects related to point source and direct air capture of carbon dioxide, taking on both an experimental and analytical role within these teams.
+They are currently involved in several projects applying materials and surface science to the capture of carbon dioxide.

-The majority of their experimental work is split between two research questions.
-The first is a Basic Energy Science project investigating the mechanisms of oxidative degradation in supported aminopolymer DAC adsorbents.
+The majority of their experimental work focuses on the adsorption performance and stability of active materials.
+One example of this is a Basic Energy Science project investigating the mechanisms of oxidative degradation in supported aminopolymer DAC adsorbents.
 Their role is twofold: physical and chemical characterization of degraded composites’ material properties (including surface area, mobility, and elemental composition); and synthesis of porous supports with controlled porosity and chemistry to understand their impact on composite stability.
-The second is a collaboration with Palo Alto Research Center, investigating the performance of free-standing aminopolymer aerogels.
-LLNL’s role, in which Elwin is the primary experimentalist, focuses on development of testing capabilities, and their application to realistic testing of powder and structured adsorbents prepared by PARC’s chemistry team.
+They have been involved with a collaboration with Palo Alto Research Center, investigating the performance of free-standing aminopolymer aerogels.
+LLNL’s role, in which Elwin was the primary experimentalist, focused on development of testing capabilities, and their application to realistic testing of powder and structured adsorbents prepared by PARC’s chemistry team.

 Ph.D.
 Materials Science, Imperial College London (2021)